adele-project/italianVAT/README.md

 Repository of the italianVAT corpus, a novel corpus that consists of 226 Italian second-instance decisions on Value Added Tax (VAT) by the Regional Tax Commissions from various judicial districts.
 The corpus is annotated based on the structural parts of the decisions.
-Due to privacy reasons, the data will soon be available.

 ## Citation